 Getting predictions with over 94% accuracy is great, but if a value is very close to the cutoff then there’s a lot less certainty.
-For this reason, I always recommend plugging these values into the multiple cousin relationship predictor to see exactly how likely the options are.
+For this reason, I always recommend plugging these values into a double cousin relationship predictor to see exactly how likely the options are.
 The cutoff values shown above are good for a quick check—maybe some people will even memorize that 2,399 cM is the cutoff for AncestryDNA and will get an idea of what to expect before using the relationship predictor.
 And hopefully you have an IBD value close to one of the means, as shown in Figure 5.
 (These screenshots were taken from an older version of the double cousin predictor.)

 Figure 5.
 Results displayed in the multiple cousin relationship predictor when the IBD value equals the average for the most likely relationship: full-sibling on the left and 3/4 sibling on the right.

 If you share anything near the average with your 3/4 or full sibling, you’re going to get a very strong prediction for the correct relationship.
 That’s relieving.
 We see that relationship predictors really can tell the difference.
 And we’ve learned that choosing the most likely option each time will result in over 94% accuracy in differentiating between full-siblings and 3/4 siblings!